 Are peanuts inflammatory?
-The short answer is no, and in fact, peanuts and some peanut products have been shown to be anti-inflammatory.
+The short answer is no, and in fact, peanuts and some peanut products like peanut butter have been shown to be anti-inflammatory.

 Foods with low glycemic loads have been shown to decrease inflammation as well.
 Fortunately, peanuts are a low-glycemic index food and are full of anti-inflammatory ingredients.
 A relationship has also been observed between frequent peanut consumption and reduced inflammatory factors.
 A 2016 study published in the American Journal of Clinical Nutrition examined over 5,000 participants.
 Results showed that peanut intake was associated with lower markers of inflammation in the blood.
 This may be why peanuts are associated with a reduced risk of cardiovascular disease and diabetes.

 Since many Americans don’t consume levels of magnesium that match the Recommended Dietary Allowance (RDA), a small number of peanuts daily is a great way to boost intake.
 A study at Purdue University showed that eating peanuts every day increases blood magnesium too!

 For those who don’t get enough magnesium, one study showed that levels of inflammation-causing CRP was more likely to be elevated.
 Another study looking at more than 11,000 women from the Women’s Health Study showed that low magnesium intake was associated with an increased risk of inflammation.